headshed-dev/ajbc-services/src/content/landing/item3.md

 href: /about
 ---

-Find out who we are and where we're going
+Find out who we are ...